TheresaLui/SelfHelpContent_v2/articles/microsoft.apim/apim-unexpected-resource-health-status.md

 # Resource Health status for API Management Service

 > [!NOTE]
-> For faster resolution, check that you have API Management resource in your Portal,  If no resource exists and the issue does not involve an instance of an API Management Service, consider a different product that aligns better to your issue.
+> For faster resolution, check that you have API Management resource in your Portal.
+If no resource exists and the issue does not involve an instance of an API Management Service, consider a different product that aligns better to your issue.
 >
 > API Management (APIM) is a way to create consistent and modern API gateways for existing back-end services.
 >